unipept/umgap/README.md

 ## Installation & Setup

-1. Install [Rust], according to [their installation instructions][rust-install].
+1. Install [Rust], according to [their installation instructions][rust-install], or use your favourite package manager (e.g. `apt install rustc`).
 The pipeline is developed for the latest stable release, but should work on 1.35 and higher.

 2. Clone this repository and go to the repository root.